jandom/jandom/_posts/2026/2026-06-23-two-bln-closer/post.md

 - Latent Labs, Boltz, Apheris (the force is strong with this one, they don't care which model is the best!)

 Foundational models:
-- OpenFold, RF3/4, ProteniX v2, ESMFold2 is a new strong player on the block.
+- OpenFold, RF3/4, ProteniX v2, and ESMFold2 – a new strong player on the block.

 ## Cure all diseases